 Trader Tax Status

-The first step to tax savings is qualifying for “trader tax status,”
+The first step to tax savings is qualifying for “trader tax

-as opposed to the default investment
+losses and expenses as opposed to the default investment

 Business treatment gives full ordinary-loss deductions, including

 home-office, education, start-up expenses, margin interest, and

 much more, whereas investment expenses are very limited, only

-deductible against the nasty alternative
+deductible against the nasty alternative minimum tax (AMT).

-with “Pease” itemized-deduction limitations for taxpayers with AGI over
+“Pease” itemized-deduction limitations for taxpayers with AGI over

 $300,000 (married) and $250,000 (single).
 Business expense

 treatment is much better.

 the forex election to opt out of Section 988.
 You can claim trader

 tax status for the tax year that just ended and even for the prior

 three tax years with amended returns by including a Schedule C as

 your odds of IRS questions or exam.)

-Full-time active traders generally qualify for trader tax status quite
+Full-time active traders generally qualify for trader tax status

-than capital-loss limitations.
+(Section 475) rather than capital-loss limitations.